THE BLOG

 Bright Interior Reconfiguration | Architects for Southgate

-A semi-detached home in Southgate doesn’t need an extension—it needs a smarter use of space.
+A semi-detached home in Southgate doesn’t need an extension—it needs a brighter interior reconfiguration.
 A new enlivened ground floor reconfiguration will create a more open, functional layout, enhancing the natural light.
 Opening up key areas, the new layout will relocate the kitchen to the rear and dining room.
 To the front the lounge remains maintaining a sense of the traditional Edwardian home.
 Introducing subtle Scandinavian influences for a calm, modern feel.
 The materials and finishes will take inspiration from light oak, soft neutrals, and a focus on natural textures for warmth and simplicity.

 Maximising daylight is key to making the home feel more open.
 Wider internal openings and strategically placed glazing will help brighten the space, particularly towards the rear, while pale wood flooring and light-reflecting surfaces will enhance the effect.
 This reconfiguration isn’t about adding square footage—it’s about making the most of what’s already there.
 By improving flow, increasing storage, and letting in more light, the new layout will create a brighter, more functional home, tailored for modern living.